CivicActions/guidebook/practice-areas/engineering/drupal/drupal-developer-tips-for-getting-the-most-out-of-open-source.md

 Note: _This was originally a blog post on the CivicActions site authored by [Nedjo Rogers](https://nedjo.ca/) ([d.o](https://www.drupal.org/u/nedjo)) on November 19, 2008._

 I [recently suggested](../drupal/most-important-decision-in-developing-a-drupal-site-contributed-vs-custom-development.md) that the way we approach new development is the most important factor in determining the long term value of our work.
-But just how can developers using Drupal make the most of open source by ensuring that participating and contributing is an essential part of our daily workflow?
+But how can developers using Drupal make the most of open source by ensuring that participating and contributing is an essential part of our daily workflow?
 Here are some practical tips that come out of our experience at CivicActions and that can guide you in deciding how to approach new development to get the full benefit of open source.
 Read on as well for a discussion of patching vs. hacking vs. forking and of how to get attention for your patches.

 ## Approach to new development